| | | | |

 Food Safety is in Your Hands by Elizabeth Brown, MS, RD

-Brockton Wash your hands of the whole thing Vero Beach South
+Wash your hands of the whole thing

 With the holiday season approaching and the cooler weather upon us, we must be prudent and protect our precious immune systems.
 Some people get flu shots.
 Some take extra vitamin C. Others bundle up and stay warm and dare not go outside with a wet head.